 Get the idea?

-Almost any symbol or character is available to YOU, from YOUR computer.
+Almost any symbol or character is available to YOU from YOUR computer.
 On a practical basis, you can obtain the characters from a character map chart (built into your computer), or, from a paper or screen chart showing all the various forms and how to display them, or from inside a program that has the character charts.
 OK, confused yet?
-Don't be!
+Hang in there for a bit longer!

-NOTE: Even on the same computer, some of these things will work on one of your programs, and maybe not another.
-Most of the time these things always work.
-On most computer systems, the FONT you are using will have effects, and you can get the wrong symbol.
+NOTE: Even on the same computer, some of these things I will teach you here will work on one of your programs, and maybe not another.
+Most of the time these things work OK.
+On most computer systems, the FONT you are using will have effects, and you can get the wrong symbol when using some fonts.
 On OTHER computers, and in some E-mail programs (Outlook, as an example), you must be in PLAIN TEXT mode to have all the symbols correctly displayed and coded as YOU want.
 So, if something I tell you to do/try here does not display the correct character/symbol, maybe you are not in plain text mode.
-BUT: MANY programs display the characters just fine, either plain text or HTML/RichText mode.
+BUT: MANY programs display the characters just fine, either plain text or HTML RichText mode.

 So, you now know that foreign characters & every sort of special characters are available from your computer.